dpc10ster/RJafroc/README.md

 * Thats it!
 RJafroc has been installed to your computer and is visible to any other R project in any directory.
 * You will not need to access the RJafroc folder again (unless you reinstall a new version of the software).
 * All necessary files of the installation are in a hidden directory that you do not normally need to worry about.
-* Create an empty directory, e..g., myProject.
+* Create an empty directory, e.g., myProject.
 In my computer it is /Users/Dev/Downloads/myProject.
 * Starting from RStudio > File > New Project > Existing Directory > myProject > Create Project.
 * Oila!
 You should see myProject.RProj in the Files menu.
 * Click on Packages and scroll down to find RJafroc, and check the box next to it.
 This results in RJafroc being loaded to the current workspace.
 The following line appears in the Console window (this is the hidden directory referrred to above).